khaled-mehizel/maven-fuzzy-factory/README.md

 # Resources and Tools Used
 - MySQL Workbench for the querying of the data.
 - Dataset provided in the course in the form of SQL scripts.
-- PowerBI for the report building.
+- PowerBI for the visualization and building of the dashboard.
+- PowerPoint to write the report.

 # Importing the Dataset
 - The preparation file includes a script to change certain settings in MySQL Workbench to not break some date values, and to make the timeouts for the queries less strict just in case my PC decides to be extra slow (it did).